First Light On The Ranch

 “You thought I was going to miss this?”
 Maurer smiled after the round, minutes before making the eight-hour drive back to Reno.

-Nearly 50 other Golfer’s Journal Subscribers and staff agreed, as they recently gathered in southern Oregon for an extraordinary four-day/three-night stay at Bandon Dunes—punctuated by a preview round at the highly anticipated Sheep Ranch course before its official opening to the public.
+Nearly 50 other Broken Tee Society members and staff agreed, as they gathered during this 2020 trip to southern Oregon for an extraordinary four-day/three-night stay at Bandon Dunes—punctuated by a preview round at the highly anticipated Sheep Ranch course before its official opening to the public.

 This first look at Coore & Crenshaw’s latest masterpiece was the hook for people from all over the U.S. to make the trek.
 And while the course somehow managed to exceed lofty expectations, we’ll all remember the new friends, the laughs and the sheer volume of golf just as much.